 - Label Color – Sets the well label color in the 3D view.

-- Unique Pipe Colors – Pushing this apply button will apply unique colors to all the wells, overwriting the colors they had.
+- Unique Colors – Selecting this will apply unique colors from a pre-defined color palette to all the wells, overwriting the colors they had.

 Well Pipe Geometry

 - Type – Controls whether the pipe will go from cell center to cell center or in a smoother trajectory.

 - Branch Detection – Enables splitting of wells into branches based on the positions of the connection cells.
 This option applies to ordinary wells only and has no effect on multi segment wells (MSW).

 - Well Cell Transparency – Controls the transparency level for the well cells.

 - Well Head Position – Controls the depth position of the wellhead.
 Either relative to the top of the active cells in the relevant IJ-column, or relative to the highest active cell overall.

 Each of the wells has a set of individual settings which corresponds to the setting on the global level.
 See the documentation of Overall Settings for Simulation Wells.

 Except for the Size Scaling, these options will override the corresponding setting on the global level, and will result in a partially checked state on the corresponding toggle in the Simulation Wells property panel.
 The Size Scaling options, however, works relative to the scaling level set on the top level.